-A depreciation of a country’s exchange rate will make products listed in a foreign currency relatively more expansive, and hence decrease the common Argentine’s purchasing power when going abroad or buying products from abroad.
+A depreciation of a country’s exchange rate will make products listed in a foreign currency relatively more expensive.
+This decreases the general Argentine public’s purchasing power when going abroad or buying products from abroad.

 These are just some of the reasons why the Argentine peso’s exchange rate is such a huge issue.

 In 2003, the Peronist party’s candidate, Nestor Kirchner won the presidential elections.
 In the following 12 years until 2015, Nestor and his wife Cristina Fernández de Kirchner ruled Argentina.

 This means, of course, that traveling in Argentina will become cheaper for you.

-If you are earning your salary in another currency (usually, USD or Euro) or living on your savings in another currency, exchange rate fluctuations will have the same effect on you as if you were traveling: your currency will make it possible for you to buy more stuff in Argentine peso than before the depreciation.
+If you are earning your salary in another currency (usually, USD or Euro) or living on your savings in another currency, exchange rate fluctuations will have the same effect on you as if you were traveling: your currency will make it possible for you to buy more things in Argentine peso than before the depreciation.

 - Don’t carry too many Argentine pesos – only take out/exchange the amount of money you will need

 - Take some time to track down the best exchange rate in the exchange offices – they vary quite a lot!
 Read more about how to exchange your money in Argentina!